h2oai/h2o-3/h2o-docs/src/product/data-science/if.rst

     score(mean\_length) = \frac{(maxPathLength - mean\_length)}{(maxPathLength - minPathLength)}

 Where ``minPathLength`` and ``maxPathLength`` are assigned in training.
 It can happen that an anomalous point has a value > 1.
 A higher value means a “more anomalous“ point.
-The score is not normalized by the average path of an unsuccessful search in a BST.
+The score is not normalized by the average path of an unsuccessful search in a binary search tree (BST).

 **Mean_Length**: mean path length of the point in a forest.